Brian Manning (trade unionist and activist)

 Brian Thomas Manning (13 October 1932 – 3 November 2013) was an Australian trade unionist and political activist.
-He was active in supporting the Gurindji Strike at Wave Hill, a pivotal event in the early Australian Aboriginal land-rights movement.
+He was active in supporting the Gurindji strike at Wave Hill, a pivotal event in the early Australian Aboriginal land-rights movement.
 He was also heavily involved in the campaign for an independent East Timor as well as the anti-racism movement and a number of other causes.
-He was a dedicated trade unionist, a Secretary of the Northern Territory branch of the Waterside Workers' Federation of Australia and a co-founder of the Northern Territory Trades and Labor Council.
+He was a dedicated trade unionist, a secretary of the Northern Territory branch of the Waterside Workers' Federation of Australia and a co-founder of the Northern Territory Trades and Labor Council.

 Early life

-Brian Manning was born in Mundubbera, Queensland.
-In 1941 he moved with his family to Brisbane.
+Manning was born in Mundubbera, Queensland.
+In 1941, he moved with his family to Brisbane.
 He attended Brisbane High School until the age of seventeen, leaving to work as a junior clerk.
-In the following years he worked as a storeman, labourer, spray painter and builder.
+In the following years, he worked as a storeman, labourer, spray painter and builder.
 He moved to Darwin in 1956, working in a number of occupations including carpenter, patrol officer, fireman and manager of the Darwin Workers’ Club.
 He became a waterside worker in 1966 and remained in the industry for the next thirty-five years, including stints as a union official.

 Manning taught himself saxophone at an early age and played in a number of entertainment venues in Darwin in the 1950s and 1960s.

-Manning joined the Darwin branch of the Communist Party of Australia (CPA) in 1959 and remained active in it until the party’s disbandment in 1991.
+He joined the Darwin branch of the Communist Party of Australia (CPA) in 1959 and remained active in it until the party's disbandment in 1991.

-The Northern Territory Council for Aboriginal Rights (NTCAR)
+The Northern Territory Council for Aboriginal Rights

-In the late 1950s and early 1960s Manning became friends with a number of indigenous activists, including Davis Daniels and Jacob and Phillip Roberts.
-He returned from attending a CPA Congress in Melbourne in 1961 with a copy of the constitution of the Victorian Council on Aboriginal Rights (VCAR) and suggested to them they form a similar organisation.
+In the late 1950s and early 1960s, Manning became friends with a number of indigenous activists, including Davis Daniels and Jacob and Phillip Roberts.
+He returned from attending a CPA congress in Melbourne in 1961 with a copy of the constitution of the Victorian Council on Aboriginal Rights and suggested to them they form a similar organisation.
 The proposal was well received and the Northern Territory Council for Aboriginal Rights (NTCAR) was founded at a meeting of 26 Aboriginal and two white Australians.

 Manning recounts how at the time it was common for conservative non-indigenous forces to stack out indigenous support organisations to prevent them effectively representing indigenous interests.
 To prevent this, he was instrumental in inserting a clause into the NTCAR constitution stipulating that 75% of the executive would be from an indigenous background.
-Manning himself was elected Assistant Secretary.
+Manning himself was elected assistant secretary.

-In the following years the organisation worked against discrimination and in favour of equal wages for Aboriginals.
-It also pushed for the North Australian Workers Union (NAWU), of which Manning was a member, to take up the cause of equal pay for indigenous workers.
+In the following years the organisation worked against discrimination and in favour of equal wages for Aboriginal workers.
+It also pushed for the North Australian Workers Union, of which Manning was a member, to take up the cause of equal pay for indigenous workers.